anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 -  **Performance tuning**: Network level tuning for this workload is minimal.
 Quality of Service (QoS) applies to these workloads for a middle ground Class Selector depending on existing policies.
-It is higher than a best effort queue but lower than an Expedited Forwarding or Assured Forwarding queue.
-Since this type of application generates larger packets with longer-lived connections, you can optimize bandwidth utilization for long duration TCP.
+It is higher than a best effort queue, but lower than an Expedited Forwarding or Assured Forwarding queue.
+Since this type of application generates larger packets with longer-lived connections, you can optimise bandwidth utilisation for long duration TCP.
 Normal bandwidth planning applies here with regards to benchmarking a session's usage multiplied by the expected number of concurrent sessions with overhead.